Arizona's 3rd congressional district

 Arizona's 3rd congressional district is a congressional district that includes most of southern, western, and downtown Phoenix, along with a southern portion of Glendale.
-It is currently represented by Democrat Yassamin Ansari.
+The incumbent representative is Democrat Yassamin Ansari.

 From 2003 to 2013, most of the district's population was in middle-to-upper class areas in the northern part of Phoenix.
 Like the metropolitan area in general, the 3rd district leaned Republican, although the southern parts of the district in east-central Phoenix and Paradise Valley were more competitive between the parties.
 With a Cook Partisan Voting Index rating of D+22, it is the most Democratic district in Arizona.